National Assembly of the Republic of Serbia / Activities / Activity details

 Belgrade’s Hyatt Hotel was today the venue for the opening of the two-day European Conference on Palliative Care, held under the slogan “Less suffering, more dignity… a better quality of life,” and organised by the Ministry of Health of the Government of the Republic of Serbia and the Council of Europe.

-• 12.00 - the National Assembly Speaker meets with the Mexican Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square)
+12.30 - the PFG with Mexico meets with Mexican Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)

-• 13.00 - the National Assembly Speaker meets with representatives of the parliamentary groups (National Assembly House, 13 Nikola Pasic Square, hall 1)
+13.00 - the Chairman of the Security Services Control Committee meets the Ombudsman (National Assembly House, 13 Nikola Pasic Square, hall 3)